rajscriptsGH/Cohort3-Web2/Week-16 WebSocket/01-Websocket Introduction/Notes.md

 - Is fast & efficient (less overhead than HTTP).

-## Use Cases for WebSockets
+### Use Cases for WebSockets

-- Real-Time Applications:
- Chat applications, live sports updates, real-time gaming, and any application requiring instant updates can benefit from WebSockets.
+- **Real-Time Applications**: Chat applications, live sports updates, real-time gaming, and any application requiring instant updates can benefit from WebSockets.

-- Live Feeds:
- Financial tickers, news feeds, and social media updates are examples where WebSockets can be used to push live data to users.
+- **Live Feeds**: Financial tickers, news feeds, and social media updates are examples where WebSockets can be used to push live data to users.

-- Interactive Services:
-Collaborative editing tools, live customer support chat, and interactive webinars can use WebSockets to enhance user interactio
+- **Interactive Services**: Collaborative editing tools, live customer support chat, and interactive webinars can use WebSockets to enhance user interaction.

 ## How WebSocket Works (Step by Step)